tmieno2/CF_for_VRA/Codes/README.md

 	* Output Data: `forest_SimRes_alpha_beta_ymax.rds`, `forest_SimRes_alpha_beta_ymax_theta_1_theta_2.rds`, `forest_SimRes_alpha1_alpha2_beta1_beta2_ymax1_ymax2.rds`, `forest_SimRes_alpha1_alpha2_beta1_beta2_ymax1_ymax2_theta_1_theta_2.rds`

 + **2\_3\_CNN\_main\_sim\_aabbyytt.py**
-	* Description: This code file conducts one thousand simulation of yield prediction using Convolutional (CNN) by modeling scenarios.
+	* Description: This code file conducts one thousand simulation of yield prediction using Convolutional Neural Network (CNN) by modeling scenario.
 Depending on which modeling scenario is used, you need to arrange the input data and architecture.
 	* Output Data: `output_..._.csv`
-		- NOTE: `...` contains the simulation number.
-So, after that you need to merge all the individual simulation results into one data set and save it as `.csv` file with the unique file name.
+		- NOTE: `...` refers to the simulation number.

 + **3\_1\_SimDataAnalysis.R**
-	* Description: This code file calculates RMSE of predicted EONRs and yields by ML methods and Modeling scenario.
+	* Description: This code file calculates RMSE of predicted EONRs and yields by ML method and Modeling scenario.
 	* Output Data:

 + **3\_2\_CompTeEstimation.R**
-	* Description: This code file estimates treatment effect by treatment types and ML methods under the "aabbyytt" scenario in one of the one thousand simulations rounds.
+	* Description: This code file estimates treatment effect by treatment type and ML method under the "aabbyytt" scenario in one of the one thousand simulations rounds.
 The output data is used to create Figure 5: "True treatment effects vs estimated treatment effects (scenario: aabbyytt)"
 	* Output Data: `dt_TEcomparison.rds`

 + **4\_prepare\_results.R**